rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/Community.md

 ![Zachary Karate Community Graph](../../_static/zachary_graph_clusters.png)

 The RAPIDS cuGraph Community folder contains a collection of Jupyter Notebooks that demonstrate algorithms to identify clusters or communities that are tightly related within the structure of the graph.
-In the diagram above, the color-encodd communities are determined my maximizing [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) and are likely answers to questions like:
+In the diagram above, the color-encoded communities are determined my maximizing [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) and are likely answers to questions like:

-* What communities(clustters) within the graph  have the most internal interaction but less external interaction?
+* What communities(clusters) within the graph have the most internal interaction but less external interaction?
 * How many and what size are the communities within the graph?
 * How strongly are they connected?
 * Are there overlapping communities?

 Different algorithms work faster and better on different graphs (directed, weighted, sparse)?
-New notebooks are being created and available https://github.com/rapidsai/notebooks-extended
+New notebooks are being created and available [here](https://github.com/rapidsai/notebooks-extended)

 ## Summary